brentcenci/Job-Application-Tracker-Frontend/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Job Application ReactJS Dashboard

+This is the site dashboard to interact with and view job applications for my Job Application Tracker project.
+It is built using Vite, React, and Tailwind, with Axios for network connection requests to my backend API.

+It is hosted live at: www.placeholder.com.